livedebug/livedebug/onivim-1633/README.md

 Architecture/event model.

 # Scratch Notes

+## 20200719
-`vim.h` contains OP_XYZ #defines, which map to different operators "c" is "OP_CHANGE" "I" is or "OP_INSERT"
+`vim.h` contains OP_XYZ #defines, which map to different operators "c" is "OP_CHANGE" "I" is or "OP_INSERT".
+OP_CHANGE is used in normal.c and ops.c, OP_INSERT is used in edit.c, normal.c, ops.c

+OP_INSERT doesn't appear to be easily hit in the same way that OP_CHANGE is.

+General logic is
+  - Finish operation
+  -

+ state changes to 16

+ I & c move from state 1 (normal) to state 16 (0x10 INSERT)l